 The number one reason visitors flock to Zion National Park each year is for the incredible hiking opportunities.
+With the park covering a vast 150,000 acres of land, there is plenty to explore.
 When it comes to different hikes within the park, Zion presents nearly endless possibilities.
 Hikers can enjoy strenuous hikes that take days to complete or just take a light stroll through paved walkways.

 Since there are many choices of easy, moderate, or strenuous hikes, visitors of all experience and fitness levels will enjoy the trails of Zion.
 Even those who are not avid or experienced hikers will be able to fill many days with entertaining hiking excursions.
 With three difficulty levels to choose from and something different to enjoy on each trail, every hike through Zion will be an unforgettable adventure.